-- MD, APN, and PA - Current DEA - Appointment and re-appointment to the medical staff - 4 hours of stroke education for all core stroke team members.
+- MD and APN license - Current DEA - Appointment and re-appointment of the medical staff - 8 hours of stroke education for all core stroke team members.
 This can be in any format (paper or computer).
 If a journal article, please include in APA format with journal, pages, title, hour verification, date, and any other identifying information. - OPPE and FPPE - Credentialing and Privileging documents for all LIPs - All LIPs should be credentialed and privileged for all procedures they perform